 Jayasree has encountered mental health services in India and in the UK.
 Most of her adult life was spent negotiating six different psychiatric diagnoses, western medicine, faith and religious healing.
 The net result of this was that she developed a political identity as a survivor, with strong views on healing...Read More

 There is a major side effect to a psychiatric diagnosis – the loss of voice and agency.
 Most of us who have received a label of ‘mental illness’ have the experience of being silenced and marginalised.
-Over the last three decades, service users have argued that we are “experts by experience” and that our views need to be central in mental health service planning, development, research and training.
+Over many decades, service users have argued that we are “experts by experience” and that our views need to be central in mental health service planning, development, research and training.
 Service user involvement has now become a part of government policies in the UK.

 But what does this involvement mean?
 Many service users are cynical about the value of policy-driven involvement.
 Why would we expect services to take our views seriously when even our experiences of what a certain medication does to our bodies and minds are ignored?

 In research, there is still a hierarchy in what is considered evidence, with randomised controlled trials and other positivist ways of doing research occupying top positions.
 Research, undertaken by service users/survivors, reflexive of the experience of distress and of using services, is generally regarded as having less value or biased.
 Many service users feel that “involvement” is still just a nice catch phrase and not a meaningful reality.
-And for people from Black and Minority Ethnic communities, still at the receiving end of a coercive system of care, user involvement remains a tick-box exercise.